kbs1/openxdagpool/README.md

 - pool version at least T13.895 (previous versions printed network hashrate as an average over one hour, since 895 it is averaged over 4 hours)
 - nginx, php7+, mariadb or mysql, npm 8.x

-# How the pool works
+# How the pool website works
 The pool website periodically fetches exported data from the pool daemon.
 Pool daemon-side scripts are in a [separate repository](https://github.com/kbs1/openxdagpool-scripts).
 This data is stored locally and then processed.
 Data flow is one way only, from pool daemon (exports) to the pool website.
-Only exception is balance checking, which calls `/balance.php` on pool-daemon server.
+Only exception is balance checking, which calls `/balance.php` on pool-daemon server, but this URL is configurable in `.env`.
+You can use any other balance checker that *contains* compatible output (`Balance: x.xxxxxxxxx XDAG`) and can accept XDAG address in question as a GET / route parameter.

 Processed results are most often stored in a database.
 The pool re-reads imported text files whenever necessary.